 How to get the best from your baby photoshoot

-It doesn’t matter what age your baby is when you visit Imagine photography studio, what’s important is to make some time to have some professional pictures taken and then have something special on the wall to enjoy everyday, rather than swiping through countless pictures on a phone that are soon forgotten.
+It doesn’t matter what age your baby is when you visit Imagine Photography, what’s important is to make a little time to have some professional pictures taken, then put them up on the wall to enjoy everyday, rather than swiping through countless pictures on a phone that are soon forgotten.

 ALL ABOUT THE TIMING

-We’re open all week, Monday through to Sunday, so there’s bound to be a time that’ll be great for you all.
+We’re open Tuesday through to Saturday, with some limited Sundays, so there’s bound to be a time that’ll be great for you all.
 If you would like to see our availability check our online diary.
 Try to pick at time that works in their routine, so they arrive after a nap, rather than getting towards the start of nap time.

 I’d also recommend checking your travel time to our photography studio, our satnav postcode is SN8 3BQ.
 If your baby likes to sleep in the car, maybe set off 15 minutes early so they can snooze on the way.
 They can always have a feed and change in our studio reception before we start.